Continuous nonlinear adaptive experimental design with gradient flow

+We now illustrate the numerical result of \cref{alternative alg} on the D-optimal design criterion \eqref{eqn: D-optimal_star}.
+As for the A-optimal case (\cref{subsec: numerics IA}), we present two testing examples, in which the design measure is initialized with a uniform distribution and a warm-start, respectively.
+In the D-optimal case, we set the ground-truth potential $\sigma_\true$ to be Gaussian mixture (see \cref{fig: D media}), but with sharper clusters than in the A-optimal setup of \cref{fig: A media}.

+For the uniform distribution initialization $\rho^0 \sim U ([0,1]^2)$, we draw $N = 10,000$ samples uniformly from the design space.
+We execute \cref{alternative alg} with $T = 500$ iterations and step size $\Delta t =10^{-2}$. \cref{fig: D uniform} shows the evolution of the design measure $\rho$ as the algorithm proceeds.
+As for the A-optimal design results of \cref{subsec: numerics IA}, the particles gradually gather around the diagonal line, suggesting that coincident source and detection locations provide valuable information under the D-optimal criterion too.

-In~\cref{fig: D uniform}, we show the evolution of $\rho$.
-A similar pattern is observed compared to the A-optimal design above.
-As iterations extend, the particles gradually accumulate along the diagonal line.
-In~\cref{fig: D uniform score}, we observe the D-optimal score \eqref{eqn: D-optimal_star} increases along iterations, and the $L^2$ norm of the reconstruction for $\vecsigma$ and the loss function both decay.
-Moreover in the right plot of \cref{fig: D uniform score}, even though the initial guess of $\vecsigma$ (red) is far from the ground-truth $\vecsigma_\true$ (blue), our final output (yellow) of \cref{alternative alg} captures the true potential very well.
+Computational performance of \cref{alternative alg} is shown in~\cref{fig: D uniform score}.
+The D-optimal design score \eqref{eqn: D-optimal_star} rises to a plateau, while reconstruction errors for $\vecsigma$ and the loss function both decrease.
+It is also noticeable that the $\|\vecsigma-\vecsigma_{\text{true}} \|_2$ in the upper-right panel is more volatile than for the A-optimal design case (\cref{fig: A uniform score}).
+In the bottom-right panel of \cref{fig: D uniform score}, we observe that even though the initial solution $\vecsigma^{*,0}$ (red) is far from the ground-truth $\vecsigma_\true$ (blue), our final output (yellow) of \cref{alternative alg} matches the true potential closely.

-In the second test, we craft our initial measure $\rho^0$ to be a warm start, where samples are centered along the diagonal line of $\Omega = [0,1]^2$.
-We sample $N = 1000$ particles along the diagonal stripe, with the same strategy as described in~\cref{subsec: numerics IA}, and run \cref{alternative alg} with step size $\Delta t = 10^{-2}$ with total iteration numbers $T = 500$.
-We plot the design measure in panel (a) of~\cref{fig: D diag}, and the histogram of samples constrained on the diagonal line in panel (b).
-In the D-optimal regime, while it is still true that experiments with same source and detector locations are preferred, i.e. $\theta^1 \approx \theta^2$, the D-optimal objective does not seem to favor any locations on the diagonal line.
-In~\cref{fig: D diag score}, we also plot the increase of the D-design score \eqref{eqn: D-optimal_star}, and the decay of the reconstruction error and loss function along iterations.
-Similar to other cases, though the initial guess for $\vecsigma$ is very from from the ground-truth, the output of \cref{alternative alg} successfully reconstruct it.
+Next, we use a warm-start strategy, initializing $\rho^0$ to concentrate along the diagonal line of the design space $\Omega = [0,1]^2$.
+We sample $N = 1000$ particles across the diagonal stripe, exactly as the A-optimal setup described in~\cref{subsec: numerics IA}.
+We proceed to run \cref{alternative alg} for $T=500$ iterations with step size $\Delta t = 10^{-2}$.